-1 What is the problem you are trying to solve?
+1. What is the problem you are trying to solve and what data is available?

-The RIS requires you to explain the problem - and your objective - simply and clearly.
-A crisply defined problem offers better scope to target approaches that will actually solve it.
+The Impact Analysis framework requires you to explain the problem - and the data and evidence needed to describe and solve it - simply and clearly.
+A crisply defined problem offers better scope to target approaches that will actually solve it and an upfront discussion about available data and any gaps, will ensure the evidentiary base is sufficient to support a decision.